How to Start a Pension?

 Hopefully, by the time you reach retirement, your pension will likely be one of your largest assets.
 Therefore, it is only natural to wonder what will happen to it should you pass.

 With the average pension in Ireland hovering at close to €100,000, how it is inherited will be important.

 Rules around what happens to your pension if you die will depend on the type of scheme and its rules.
 However, unless you take the first step and start a pension, none of the above will be relevant.

 Pension Tax Relief Benefits

-If you are on the tax rate of 20% and invest €100 per month you will receive tax relief of 20% from Revenue at source.
+If you are on the tax rate of 20% and invest €100 per month you will receive tax relief of 20% by Revenue.

-If you are on the higher tax rate 40% and invest €100 per month you will receive tax relief of 40% from Revenue at source.
+If you are on the higher tax rate 40% and invest €100 per month you will receive tax relief of 40% by Revenue.